 Do use this as a temporary measure as disabling Secure Boot would make your computer ‘less secure’.

-You need to change the drive’s File System from GPT to MBR.
-But before you do this, backup your data to an external drive first as you will lose you existing data.
+You could change the drive’s File System from GPT to MBR.
+But before you do this, backup your data to an external drive first as you will lose your existing data.

 Having done that, create a Bootable Windows 10 Media.
 After booting from it, click on Repair your computer on the first Windows 10 installation setup window.
 Select the operating system partition from the options you get and then click on Next.